U.S. Supplement/Issue 118/Text

 Youth Conference in Michigan[edit]

-Youth attending a conference at Bostwick Lake, Michigan, August 4-6. “‘The Purpose of God for Man’’, Bible prophecies, and the role which the individual can fill in building the world of the future were subjects studied.
+Youth attending a conference at Bostwick Lake, Michigan, August 4-6.
+"The Purpose of God for Man", Bible prophecies, and the role which the individual can fill in building the world of the future were subjects studied.
 Leaders were: Mrs. Edward Rivers of Milwaukee, Wisconsin and Mr. and Mrs. Walker Jensen of Winnetka, Illinois.
 At this, the first such conference held in the Grand Rapids area, three youths declared themselves.

-in American Indian Teaching Area
+Bahá’í Hostess - Teacher Needed in American Indian Teaching Area[edit]

-A wonderful teaching opportunity is available to a Baha’i woman with a small income who can serve as hostess and teacher at the Makah Indian Reservation in Neah Bay, Washington.
+A wonderful teaching opportunity is available to a Bahá’í woman with a small income who can serve as hostess and teacher at the Makah Indian Reservation in Neah Bay, Washington.
 This is one of the national goals for consolidation in the American Indian teaching work.
-It has become difficult for the Baha’i residing at the center to work away from home, serve as hostess and take care of two school age children.
-Therefore, the Makah Spiritual Assembly seeks a woman who can help with center activities including feasts, children’s classes, Holy Day observances, and study classes as well as hosting visiting Baha’is and welcoming
+It has become difficult for the Bahá’í residing at the center to work away from home, serve as hostess and take care of two school age children.
+Therefore, the Makah Spiritual Assembly seeks a woman who can help with center activities including feasts, children's classes, Holy Day observances, and study classes as well as hosting visiting Bahá’ís and welcoming seekers.
+Anyone interested should contact the National Teaching Committee with a copy to Mrs. Rita A. Barbre, secretary pro tem, P.O.
+Box 306, Neah Bay, Washington.

 Department of Teaching Summarizes Types of Home Front Pioneering[edit]